SanjeevKumarPandey/novice_developer-s_guide_for_contibuting_to_git_repos/README.md

-# Novice Developer's Guide for Contributing to Github Projects
+# Novice Developer's Guide for Contributing to Github and Gitlab Projects

 #### 1. Clone _develop_ branch to local system